sgjava/opencvmem/README.md

 This is a NetBeans 8 Java project that demonstrates various memory concerns with the OpenCV Java bindings.
 I used NetBeans because of its excellent profiler.

-My Ubuntu install script [install-opencv](https://github.com/sgjava/install-opencv) patches the OpenCV source to prevent the problems described herein.
-If you are using Ubuntu this will save you a lot of time instead of manually patching.
+My Ubuntu/Debian install script [install-opencv](https://github.com/sgjava/install-opencv)
+patches the OpenCV source to prevent the problems described herein.
+If you are using Ubuntu/Debian this will save you a lot of time instead of manually patching.

 ### Prerequisites